fagan2888/Postman/README.md

 To see the step by step instructions with visuals, see the [Postman Lesson](http://gbdxdocs.digitalglobe.com/docs/lesson-postman-api-requests).

 ###Get the Postman Files
 This is the full list of GBDX Vector collections.
-For collections specific to ESRI Arcmap Add-In, [go here](https://github.com/DigitalGlobe/DGConnect-ESRI).
-For collections specific to QGIS Plugin, [go here](https://github.com/DigitalGlobe/DGConnect).<br>

 * Download the collections zip.<br>